-Legacy Dave 2017 Stock Plan
+Dave Inc. 2017 Stock Plan

-Dave's board of directors originally adopted, and Dave's stockholders approved, the Dave Inc. 2017 Stock Plan (the "Legacy Dave Stock Plan") in 2017.
-The Legacy Dave Stock Plan provided for the grant of incentive stock options to Dave employees (and employees of any parent or subsidiary of Dave) and for the grant of non-statutory stock options, restricted stock and restricted stock purchase rights to Dave.
-The Legacy Dave board of directors terminated the Legacy Dave Stock Plan, effective as of the closing of the Business Combination.
-No new awards will be granted under the Legacy Dave Stock Plan, but previously granted awards will continue to be subject to the terms and conditions of such plan and the stock award agreements pursuant to which such awards were granted.
+Dave's board of directors originally adopted, and Dave's stockholders approved, the 2017 Plan in 2017.
+The 2017 Plan provided for the grant of incentive stock options to Dave employees (and employees of any parent or subsidiary of Dave) and for the grant of non-statutory stock options, restricted stock and restricted stock purchase rights to Dave.
+The Legacy Dave board of directors terminated the 2017 Plan, effective as of the closing of the Business Combination.
+No new awards will be granted under the 2017 Plan, but previously granted awards will continue to be subject to the terms and conditions of such plan and the stock award agreements pursuant to which such awards were granted.